If you’re reading this, it’s pretty safe to assume that you want to build muscle. Awesome.

 You ready for this?
 I like isolation exercises.
 Yes, seriously.

 Various biceps curls, triceps extensions, lateral raises, dumbbell flyes, leg curls, shrugs.
-I like them all if you’re training to build muscle and you’re past the beginner’s stage.
+I like them all if you’re training to build muscle fast and you’re past the beginner’s stage.

 BUT, I only like them as a secondary focus of your overall routine.
 I like when they are accessory exercises to the much-more-important big compound exercises (squats, deadlifts, presses, rows, pull-ups, etc.) that SHOULD be getting the majority of your attention because they’re going to be responsible for the majority of the results you get (or fail to get).